Treatments and Services

 - The Cancer and Blood Disorders Center at 206-987-2106 or CBDCintake@seattlechildrens.org

 - SCCA Proton Therapy at 206-306-2800 or email@example.com

 Providers, see how to refer a patient.

 SCCA Proton Therapy is in north Seattle on the campus of Northwest Hospital & Medical Center.
-It has 4 treatment rooms, as well as a library of resources and a playroom for children.
+It has 4 treatment rooms and a playroom for children.

 Scheduling an appointment

 - How to schedule an appointment at Seattle Children’s.

 - If you already have an appointment, learn more about how to prepare.

 - Learn about resources such as useful links, videos and recommended reading for you and your family.